upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/1980s-paradigm-era.md

 > **Abstraction and risk awareness are essential governance mechanisms for long-lived systems.**

 Object orientation institutionalized the idea that structure should reflect stable domain concepts.
 Risk-driven iteration acknowledged that planning alone cannot eliminate uncertainty.

-Software engineering matured from procedural control to **conceptual design under uncertainty**.
+Software Engineering matured from procedural control to **conceptual design under uncertainty**.

 ## What remained structurally under-governed?